wjlim/FASTER/README.md

 For support and questions, please create an issue in the repository.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+Note: This project uses ExpansionHunter binary which is licensed under the PolyForm Strict License 1.0.0.
+For more details about ExpansionHunter's license, please visit [ExpansionHunter's repository](https://github.com/Illumina/ExpansionHunter).